7 Days (2021 film): Plot

 Rita gets a call from her lover, who turns out to be married.
 Unable to go for a walk, Ravi shows he's emotional as he describes to her a Bollywood movie.
 Bored, she spikes his Coke with whiskey and, as he's never touched alcohol, it quickly affects him.
-He both tries to do standup and then dance for the first time, but gets sick.
+He both tries to do standup comedy and then dance for the first time, but gets sick.

 Sore at Rita the next morning, Ravi blames her for his hangover.
 A short while later, she joins him for an online workout.
 Her mother calls, asking about the date, hoping she didn't divulge her true self, as he couldn't love 'that you'.

 Ravi offers to teach Rita to cook.
 In the process, he is appalled at her process and the result, but she is pleased.
 His mother sets him up on a virtual blind date, which Rita coaches him through.
 Ravi finishes the date really happy, but dreams of Rita.

 The next morning, after Rita hears Ravi's conversation via speakerphone with his mother she goes stir crazy and insists on going out, and doesn't take a mask.
 She arrives back late.
 In the morning, upon saying goodbye she coughs, so he cancels his departure to help Rita quarantine.

-During the day or so of quarantining they get to know one another. she talks about her affair, he tells her very infantile knock knock jokes during the night her bad coughing concerns him, so he spoons her.
-By morning he calls an ambulance.
+During the day or so of quarantining, they get to know one another.
+She talks about her affair, he tells her very infantile knock knock jokes and during the night her bad coughing concerns him, so he spoons her.
+By morning, he calls an ambulance.

-Once Rita is hospitalised, Ravi goes through her things, with notable and increasing affection.
-He has a lot of difficulty having contact via phone.
+Once Rita is hospitalized, Ravi goes through her things, with notable and increasing affection.
+He has a lot of difficulty contacting her via phone.
 Ravi discovers her paintings are all sweet and about love, not raunchy as she implied.

 Her mom calls, and he tells her about Rita's COVID hospitalization.
-She asks to zoom with him.
-The few times Ravi does get through, the woman in Rita's room dies.
-A newbie there kindly keeps him updated.
+She asks to Zoom with him.
+Finally able to talk with Rita, she informs him that the woman she'd been sharing her hospital room with has died.
+Rita then gets progressively sicker and cannot respond but a doctor at the hospital keeps Ravi informed, and Rita recovers.
 When she's released, they meet in a park and their mutual affection is visible.

 Production

-Principal photography on the film began in summer 2020, over the course of 8-days.
+Principal photography on the film began in summer 2020, over the course of 8 days.